Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

 Scientific problems often exhibit a high degree of complexity due to relationships between many physical variables varying across space and time at different scales.
 Standard ML models can fail to capture such relationships directly from data, especially when provided with limited observation data.
 This is one reason for their failure to generalize to scenarios not encountered in training data.
 Researchers are beginning to incorporate physical knowledge into loss functions to help ML models capture generalizable dynamic patterns consistent with established physical laws.

 One of the most common techniques to make ML models consistent with physical laws is to incorporate physical constraints into the loss function of ML models as follows \cite{karpatne2017theory}, where the training loss $\text{Loss}_{\text{TRN}}$ measures a supervised error (e.g., RMSE or cross-entropy) between true labels $Y_{\text{true}}$ and predicted labels $Y_{\text{pred}}$, and $\lambda$ is a hyper-parameter to control the weight of model complexity loss $R(W)$.
-These first two terms are the standard loss of ML models.
-The addition of physics-based loss $\text{Loss}_{\text{PHY}}$ aims to ensure consistency with physical laws and it is weighted by a hyper-parameter $\gamma$.
+The first two terms are the standard loss of ML models.
+The addition of physics-based loss $\text{Loss}_{\text{PHY}}$ aims to ensure consistency with physical laws and it is weighted by a hyper-parameter $\gamma$, where $\gamma$ is determined alongside other ML hyperparameters using validation data or a nested cross validation setup.
+A comprehensive guide to implementing physics-based loss functions can be found in Ebert-Uphoff et al. \cite{ebert2021cira}.

 Steering ML predictions towards physically consistent outputs has numerous benefits.
-First, the computation of physics-based loss $\text{Loss}_{\text{PHY}}$ requires no observation data and thus optimizing $\text{Loss}_{\text{PHY}}$ allows including unlabeled data in training.
-Second, the regularization by physical constraints can reduce the possible search space of parameters.
-This provides possibility to learn with less labeled data while also ensuring the consistency with physical laws during optimization.
-Third, ML models which follow desired physical properties are more likely to be generalizable to out-of-sample scenarios, and thus become acceptable for use by domain scientists and stakeholders in physical science applications.
-Loss function terms corresponding to physical constraints are applicable across many different types of ML frameworks and objectives.
+First, this provides the possibility to ensure the consistency with physical laws and therefore reduce the solution search space of ML models.
+Second, the regularization by physical constraints allows the model to learn even with unlabeled data, as the computation of physics-based loss {$\text{Loss}_{\text{PHY}}$} does not require observation data.
+Third, ML models which follow desired physical properties are more likely to be generalizable to out-of-sample scenarios relative to basic ML models \cite{jia2021physics,read2019process}.
+It is important to note, however, that the physics-guided loss function does not "guarantee" either physical consistency or generalizability as it is fundamentally a weak constraint.
+Loss function terms corresponding to physical constraints are applicable across many different types of ML frameworks.
+In addition, this method is extensively used across all application-centric objectives listed in Section \ref{sect:objectives}.
 In the following paragraphs, we demonstrate the use of physics-based loss functions for different objectives described in Section \ref{sect:objectives}.

+\paragraph{Replacing or improving over physical models} Incorporation of physics-based loss has shown great success in improving prediction ability of ML models.
+In the context of lake temperature modeling, Karpatne et al. \cite{karpatne2017physics} includes a physics-based penalty that ensures that predictions of denser water are at lower depths than predictions of less dense water, a known monotonic relationship.